 recognition; however, they can be accepted by the International Designer Canine Registry.

 Many people are unaware that Chesapeake Bay Retrievers and chocolate Labs come from the same ancestral source, the Newfoundland.
 While Chesapeake Bay Retrievers typically exhibit independence and a tendency towards stubbornness, Labs tend to be friendly and eager to please.
 When it comes to Chesador puppies, however, you may find that their personalities combine characteristics of both breeds for an even more unique companion!

-Chesapeake Bay Retrievers, or Chessies, come in shades of brown, ranging from "dead grass" to chocolate, to match their working environment.
-Labs are black, yellow or chocolate, with black being the most common shade and chocolate being the least common.
-Chesador puppies may come in any of these colors, and a litter of Chesadors can contain a variety of coat colors.
+Chesapeake Bay Retrievers, or Chessies, offer a range of beautiful coat colors from "dead grass" to chocolate, tailored for their environment.
+Labs come in black, yellow and chocolate, with black being the most popular color and chocolate being the least common.
+Chesador puppies can proudly feature any of these colors in their coats, and a single litter of Chesadors may present an array of colors.

 Because both parent breeds are energetic, active dogs, all Chesadors require a significant amount of daily exercise.
 Walking or running helps expend some of their energy, and these dogs love retrieving games like chasing tennis balls, discs or training dummy sticks.
 Most Chesadors also love to swim and take to the water with great enthusiasm.

 By providing your Chesador with the appropriate grooming, you can keep its coat looking great without having to worry about too much trimming.
 Bathing every three to five weeks helps keep the natural oils of the coat intact and prevent dry skin, while brushing helps distribute these oils evenly.
 Additionally, taking care to clean and check your dog's ears regularly can help ensure that any potential ear infections or wax buildup are caught early on.